Notable Guitar Sales

 - Sold for $280,000 10/7/19

 B.B.
 King received this Gibson ES-345 prototype 1 for 80 limited edition guitar for his 80th birhday, and it served as his main stage guitar until his death nine years later.
 King named many guitars “Lucille” over the years, but this was the last.
 BB’s intitials are featured on the headstock, pickgaurd and pickup covers.

 - Sold for $162,500, including the Buyer’s Premium

-50 years after the second public appearance of the group: Crosby, Stills & Nash at the Woodstock Music & Arts Festival in 1969; this Martin D-45 guitar owned and played by Graham Nash was sold at Heritage Auctions on July 20 & 21, 2019.
+50 years after the second public appearance of the group Crosby, Stills & Nash at the Woodstock Music & Arts Festival in 1969, this Martin D-45 guitar owned and played by Graham Nash was sold at Heritage Auctions on July 20 and 21, 2019.
 Graham had originally paid for the guitar using advance money received from their first recording contract with Atlantic Records.

 Duane Allman 1961/62 Gibson SG

 This 1961/62 Gibson SG belonged to Duane Allman and is the instrument played on the l. ive recording of “Statesboro Blues” from the Allman Brothers Band’s At Fillmore East.
 The SG was part of the “Play It Loud: Instruments of Rock and Roll” exhibit at the Metropolitan Museum of Art in New York in 2019.

 Duane Allman 1957 Gibson Les Paul Gold Top